Online shoppers often postpone their buying decision. Being a frequent online shopper, I, myself, have done it.

 The "Sale price" option is a product-wise option that lets to sell a product at a reduced rate than its retail price.
-However this is too restrictive and cumbersome to manage when you have a large catalog.
-As a result, a majority of the WooCommerce stores will need a dynamic pricing and discount plugin that helps create a variety of discount deals.
+However, this is too restrictive and cumbersome to manage when you have a large catalog.
+As a result, a majority of the WooCommerce stores will need dynamic pricing and discount plugin that helps create a variety of discount deals.

 Well, you might ask why do we need discount plugins when WooCommerce itself allows you to offer coupons?

 As I mentioned earlier, the “Default WooCommerce Coupons” comes with a set of basic options only.
 And it has limitations like